You’ll be able to download a copy of the 2023 Solos Program by clicking on the above cover picture during the event.

 The NSW Solos & Party Championships is one of two major events hosted by the BANSW.

-Band members should notify their band secretary before the closing date.
 Your band secretary or any individual soloist may submit entries and make payment of entry fees.
-Entries will be accepted from 1 March 2022 and close on 1 May 2022.
-Finally, all competitors must upload all sheet music with bar numbers for adjudicators by 10 June 2022.
+Entries will be accepted from 1 March 2023 and close on 5 May 2023.
+Finally, all competitors must upload all sheet music with bar numbers for adjudicators by 26 May 2023.

 The entry forms (one for solos and trophy events, the other for the party events) and instructions are in this page’s ‘Entry Forms’ tab below.

-Here is the 2022 Solos & Party Event Listing with time limits a registered member can enter.
+Here is the 2023 Solos & Party Event Listing with time limits a registered member can enter.
+All events for 2023 are own choice.

-Competitors should note that the room supervisors strictly monitor the time limits for own-choice events.
+Competitors should note that room supervisors will strictly monitor the time limits for own choice events.

 When selecting appropriate music for each event, use the following as a guideline:

-- Under 15 (Juvenile) events – AMEB Grade 3 or better
+- Under 15 events – AMEB Grade 3 or better

-- Under 19 (Junior) events – AMEB Grade 5 or better
+- Under 19 events – AMEB Grade 5 or better

 - Open events – AMEB Grade 6 or better